Programmatic Data Works Best To Attract Targeted Audience

 Context

-In traditional approaches, the domains and channels strategy for ad placement is determined by logically complementary domains.
+In traditional approaches, the domains and channel strategies for ad placement are determined by logically complementary domains.
 Using data science, recommender systems can identify underutilized channels that may perform better for a specific campaign.

 Audience